 - If no further funding is forthcoming will the E-ELT be built?

 - Has the first light date changed?

-- Has all the funding for the E-ELT been raised?
+- Has the E-ELT been de-scoped?

 - What are the benefits for Chile of hosting the largest telescope in the world?